The Way Forward: Integrating and Extending Your SAP Landscape in the Cloud

 So, how can a company get on the path to becoming an intelligent enterprise?
 Many businesses already reap the benefits from using SAP´s core ERP and data solutions (SAP S/4HANA, SAP ECC, SAP HANA, etc.) and line of business (LoB) applications (SuccessFactors, Ariba, Concur, Qualtrics, etc.), to meet today’s and tomorrow’s demands.
-These customers have a rich landscape, equipped with both SAP and third-party systems, but they may not be able to reap the full potential that this setup can bring.
+These customers have a rich landscape, equipped with both SAP and third-party systems, but they may not be able to capture the full potential that this setup can bring.
 Our customers want to get more value from their existing landscape, and they want to drive more revenue from an untapped ecosystem of partners.

 Innovation leads to success

-One of my favorite customer success stories is from one of our global oil & gas industry customers, Murphy Oil.
+One of our favorite customer success stories is from one of our global oil & gas industry customers, Murphy Oil.
 They were lacking visibility into their oil well operations from onshore.
 Their data was spread across 15 systems and coordinating allocation of field resources to solve production problems was a manual effort.
 This meant sometimes it took many tries to get people, equipment, and spare parts aligned, which greatly impacted production and revenue.

-In a very short period of time, the customer implemented a digital remote operations center solution on SAP Cloud Platform, that unified information and integrated business processes that sat in different systems.
+In a very short period of time, the customer implemented a digital remote operations center solution on SAP BTP, that unified information and integrated business processes that sat in different systems.
 Moreover, they enabled the information and processes to expand all the way to mobile devices.
 This remote operation center ensures that the customer has intelligent data management, smart allocation of resources, improved safety conditions of staff, and a seamless flow of processes.

 Innovation isn’t just about the latest and greatest trends to come out of technology.
 Innovation is, foremost, about how it impacts the business.
 For instance, finding paper-based and manual processes that are ready to be digitized is one of the best forms of innovation a company can achieve.

 This was the case for an agricultural company, Ruralco, who had several legacy POS systems across their network, and their staff was limited by system capacity and functions, such as inventory visibility and sales history intel.
-The customer deployed scanning technology using SAP Fiori on mobile devices, interacting in real-time, via SAP Cloud Platform, with the company’s core SAP ERP, MDG, and CX systems.
+The customer deployed scanning technology using SAP Fiori on mobile devices, interacting in real-time, via SAP BTP, with the company’s core SAP ERP, MDG, and CX systems.
 This system is geared to provide the absolute highest-level of in-store or on-the-road customer experiences.
 A real win for innovation, right there.

 Multiple use cases, one solution